Skip to content

 Check price on Amazon

-Not everyone wants 20-plus slots and a bag of accessories, and the Fraser Fitness Muscleboard is the antidote.
-It is a stripped-back 9 in 1 colour-coded board from a UK brand, designed to do the core job (chest, shoulders, back and triceps push ups) without clutter.
-Fewer positions means it is quicker to learn, the printout is less busy, and there is less to break.
-It is a tidy choice for a beginner who finds the busier boards overwhelming.
+Not everyone wants 20-plus slots and a bag of accessories, and the FORZA set is the antidote.
+It is a stripped-back board and bar set with colour-coded guides that simply show you where to put your hands for chest, shoulders, triceps and back, and nothing else.
+There are no bands, no rep counter and no printed calendar.
+Fewer moving parts means it is quicker to learn, the board is less busy to read, and there is less to break.
+It is a tidy choice for a beginner who finds the cluttered boards overwhelming.

 Whichever you pick, set the board on a hard, flat floor, click the handles fully into their slots before each set, and keep your body in a straight line so your core works too.
 Once normal push ups feel easy, make them harder with a slower tempo, feet elevated or a weighted vest rather than just adding reps.
 A board pairs nicely with a pull up bar so you can train the pulling side of your upper body as well.

-For most people the POWER PRESS Complete Training System is the best push up board in the UK.
-It is the original branded colour-coded board, has chunky wrist-friendly handles and a clear colour system for chest, shoulders, back and triceps, plus a printed workout plan.
+For most people the Phoenix Fitness 12-in-1 board is the best push up board in the UK.
+It keeps the colour system clear for chest, shoulders, back and triceps, has soft grip handles and floor protector pads, and comes with a 12 week workout plan so you are not guessing what to do.
 If you want resistance bands and a skipping rope thrown in for less money, the 20 in 1 board with bands is better value.

 Yes, within reason.
 The colours just mark fixed hand positions, so a red slot puts your hands at a width and angle that biases the shoulders, blue biases the chest, and so on.
 Moving your hands really does shift where you feel the work, with EMG research showing a narrow diamond position drives more triceps and chest activation than a wide one ([EMG study](https://pmc.ncbi.nlm.nih.gov/articles/PMC13029269/)), so a board lets you target different muscles without thinking about angles.
 It will not magically build muscle on its own, you still have to do the reps and progress them over time.